Hancock Whitney Community Reinvestment Act Program

-Hancock Whitney, one of America’s strongest, safest financial institutions, has announced a new partnership with the Greater New Orleans Foundation for competitive grant opportunities to help non-profits strengthen community development across the greater Gulf Coast region.
-Funding for the grants—part of the bank’s Community Reinvestment Act (CRA) program—totals $140,000.
+For the third year in a row, Hancock Whitney, in partnership with the Greater New Orleans Foundation, is offering competitive grant opportunities to help nonprofits broaden community development efforts across the five Gulf South states the bank serves.
+Funding for the 2020 competitive grant program—which is part of Hancock Whitney’s Community Reinvestment Act (CRA) program—totals $200,000.

-The Greater New Orleans Foundation technology partner, Foundant, created a brief tutorial for applicants at https://www.foundant.com/tutorials/.
+The Greater New Orleans Foundation technology partner, Foundant, created a brief tutorial for applicants here.
 Hancock Whitney and the Foundation strongly encourage all applicants to watch this video before beginning a new application to better understand the application process.

 About Hancock Whitney

 Since the late 1800s, Hancock Whitney has embodied core values of Honor & Integrity, Strength & Stability, Commitment to Service, Teamwork, and Personal Responsibility.
-Part of Hancock Whitney Corporation’s Gulf South financial services family, bank offices and financial centers in Mississippi, Alabama, Florida, Louisiana, and Texas offer comprehensive financial products and services, including traditional and online banking; commercial and small business banking; private banking; trust and investment services; healthcare banking; certain insurance services; and mortgage services.
-The company also operates a loan production office in Nashville, Tennessee.
+Hancock Whitney offices and financial centers in Mississippi, Alabama, Florida, Louisiana, and Texas offer comprehensive financial products and services, including traditional and online banking; commercial and small business banking; private banking; trust and investment services; healthcare banking; certain insurance services; and mortgage services.
+The company also operates a loan production office in Nashville, Tennessee, as well as trust and asset management offices in New Jersey and New York.
 BauerFinancial, Inc., the nation’s leading independent bank rating and analysis firm, consistently recommends Hancock Whitney as one of America’s most financially sound banks.
 More information is available at www.hancockwhitney.com.